niconaut/Personal-Project-LoL/README.md

 ### **Understanding the data**

 Armed with data, I began the long process of, well, processing.
-Understanding the best way to access all the data in the JSON files took some time but was eventually condensed into a handful of short functions.
-For all functions see [end and link doc?]
+Understanding the best way to extract all the data in the JSON files took some time, but was eventually condensed into a handful of short [functions.](https://github.com/niconaut/Personal-Project-LoL/blob/master/custom_functions.py)

 <br/>